 The Spartans' offensive coordinator is reunited with San José State head coach Ron Caragher.
 The two worked together in 2007 and 2008 at the University of San Diego.
 In all, Dougherty coached five seasons with the Toreros - the first three with current San Francisco 49ers head coach Jim Harbaugh.
 Dougherty's players included Cincinnati Bengals quarterback Josh Johnson, who completed his sixth National Football League season in 2013.

 A quarterback at the University of Missouri during the 1997 through 2001 seasons, Dougherty began his coaching career at Illinois Wesleyan College in 2002 and was there two seasons coaching defensive backs.

 The 2001 Missouri graduate majored in interdisciplinary studies.
 Dougherty earned his master's degree in sports management from Illinois State University in 2004.

-He and his wife, Harper, have a daughter, Collins.
+He and his wife, Harper, have two daughters, Collins and Ellie.

 BOWL GAME PARTICIPATION